zairza-cetb/zairza-web/README.md

 ### Contributing Code
-Code contributions to Talawa come in the form of pull requests.
+Code contributions to Zairza come in the form of pull requests.
 These are done by forking the repo and making changes locally.

-The process of proposing a change to Talawa can be summarized as:
+The process of proposing a change to Zairza can be summarized as:
-1. Fork the Talawa repository and branch off `master`.
+1. Fork the Zairza repository and branch off `master`.
 1. The repository can be cloned locally using `git clone <forked repo url>`.
-1. Make the desired changes to the Talawa source.
+1. Make the desired changes to the  source.
 1. Run the app and test your changes.
 1. If you've added code that should be tested, write tests.